 Personally I enjoyed the representation of the cycle of Rachel’s drunkenness and shame, and the distinctness of the female voices.
 Each had their defining trait–Rachel’s drunken desperation, Anna’s domestic security, Megan’s domestic discontent.
 But initially, a couple of things bothered me.
 I guess female writers rarely get accused of being sexist by default, but if Jonathan Franzen had written this plot, he might well have.
 (If he’d written Gone Girl, he definitely would have.)
 Rachel’s being a complete mess over not being able to have a baby bothered me; the entire basis of her self-worth and identity were predicated on making herself a part of the typical domestic unit.
 Though, sure, there are probably plenty of women who feel such things, and anyway, Rachel’s dedication to Tom is proven utterly ridiculous in the end, to her and to the reader, when he’s revealed to be a liar and a killer.
 So then I was bothered by her potential stupidity for believing she knew a man she didn’t at all, and loving him, which would then be a problem for all three of these female protagonists.
 But after thinking about it, the conclusion seems to show the violence and manipulation men are capable of, which would make this book an apt response to Gone Girl, where it was the woman who turned out to be the ultimately violent and manipulative one.
 But Hawkins’ Tom is more complex than Flynn’s Amy–someone who feels like a real man, any man, and not just a psychopath.

-As an addendum to the sexism discussion, let’s compare John Updike’s version of a woman drowning her baby in Rabbit, Run:
+As an addendum to the sexism discussion, compare John Updike’s version of a woman accidentally drowning her baby in a bathtub in Rabbit, Run:

 With a sob of protest she grapples for the child but the water pushes up at her hands, her bathrobe tends to float, and the slippery thing squirms in the sudden opacity.
 She has a hold, feels a heartbeat on her thumb, and then loses it, and the skin of the water leaps with pale refracted oblongs that she can’t seize the solid of; it is only a moment, but a moment dragged out in a thicker time.
 Then she has Becky squeezed in her hands…